mobb-mountain/where-to-find-mobb/README.md

 # leaflet-map-simple
-A simple Leaflet map template for new users to fork their own copy, edit, and host on GitHub
+A simple Leaflet map template for new users to fork their own copy, edit, and host on GitHub Pages

 ## Link to live map (replace with link to your site)
 https://handsondataviz.github.io/leaflet-map-simple/